-The trend of atmospheric concentration of carbon dioxide (CO2) is increasing exponentially with a time series maximum at 416 ppm in 2021.
-Since 1989, the oceanic pH at Station ALOHA in Hawaii has shown a significant linear decrease of -0.042 pH units, or roughly a 10.2% increase in acidity ([H+]) and was 8.07 in 2020.
-The Oceanic Niño Index, which is a measure of the El Niño - Southern Oscillation (ENSO) phase, indicated La Niña conditions for most of 2021, with two consecutive neutral seasons punctuating the year mid-year.
-The Pacific Decadal Oscillation (PDO) was negative in 2021.
-The Accumulated Cyclone Energy (ACE) Index (x 104 kt2) was below average in Eastern and Central North Pacific and average in the Western North and South Pacific.
+The trend of atmospheric concentration of carbon dioxide (CO2) is increasing exponentially with a time series maximum at 419 ppm in 2022.
+Since 1989, the oceanic pH at Station ALOHA in Hawaii has shown a significant linear decrease of -0.045 pH units, or roughly a 10.9% increase in acidity ([H+]), and was 8.05 in 2021.
+The Oceanic Niño Index, which is a measure of the El Niño - Southern Oscillation (ENSO) phase, indicated La Niña conditions throughout 2022.
+The Pacific Decadal Oscillation (PDO) was negative in 2022.
+The Accumulated Cyclone Energy (ACE) Index (x 104 kt2) was average in the Eastern and Western North Pacific, below average in the Central North and South Pacific;

+.
 Annual mean sea surface temperature (SST) around the Mariana Archipelago was 29.0 °C in 2020, and over the period of record, annual SST has increased at a rate of 0.0247 °C/year.
 The annual anomaly was 0.62 °C hotter than average, with intensification in the northern islands.
 The Mariana Archipelago experienced a minor coral heat stress event in the second half of 2021 that reached its maximum in late June through August.
 Annual mean chlorophyll-a was 0.053 mg/m3 in 2021, and the annual anomaly was 0.0016 mg/m3 lower than average.
 Rainfall in the Mariana Archipelago was above average for most of 2021 and notably in the first half.
 The local trend in sea level rise is 4.17 millimeters/year based on monthly mean sea level data from 1993 to 2021, which is equivalent to a change of 1.37 feet in 100 years.

 The Mariana Archipelago FEP and National Standard 2 guidelines require that this report include a report on the review of essential fish habitat (EFH) information.
 In the 2017 annual reports, a literature review of the life history and habitat requirements for each life stage for four species of reef-associated crustaceans that are landed in commercial fisheries Western Pacific region was presented, including information on two species of spiny lobster (Panulirus marginatus and Scyllarides squammosus), scaly slipper lobster (Scyllarides squammosus), and Kona crab (Ranina ranina).
 In the 2019 annual report, a review of EFH for reef-associated crustaceans in the MHI and Guam was included.
-The 2021 report also presents levels of EFH information available for Mariana Archipelago MUS.
+The 2022 report also presents levels of EFH information available for Mariana Archipelago MUS.
 The National Standard guidelines also require a report on the condition of the habitat.
 In previous annual SAFE reports, data on benthic cover were included as indicators, pending development of habitat condition indicators for the Mariana Archipelago not represented in other sections of this report.
-The annual report addresses Council directives toward its Plan Team, but there were no directives associated with EFH in 2021.
+The annual report addresses Council directives toward its Plan Team, but there were no directives associated with EFH in 2022.

 The marine planning section of this report records activities with multi-year planning horizons and begins to track the cumulative impact of established facilities.
 Development of the report in the future will focus on identifying appropriate data streams.
 Military activities in the Marianas continue to impact fisheries and their access.
-The US Army Corps of Engineers published a final rule on Oct.
-8, 2021, amending regulations to establish a danger zone in the Pacific Ocean adjacent to the Mason Live-Fire Training Range Complex at Camp Blaz.